 My sister used to be a chef.
 She went to culinary school and cooked on some of the best culinary teams in the North West.
 She loves mixing flavors (and so do I).
 One of my favorite combinations of flavors is garlic and dill.
 It’s one of her favorite combinations too.

 You can make gluten-free croutons form fresh or stale bread.
 I use both, depending on what I have on hand.
+You don’t need to dry the bread out first.

 Gluten-Free Croutons Recipe